Report Summary

 Clothing & Footwear Sales

-Clothing sales rose xx% YoY, while Footwear sales rose by xx% YoY in September, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Clothing sales rose by xx% YoY, while Footwear sales fell xx% YoY in January, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Key sales drivers